vividos/Svg.Skia.Forms/Documentation.md

     resource://ProjectName.Path.To.Image.svg?assembly=AssemblyName

-The `ProjectName` part corresponds to the project's name where the SVG image is placed. `Path.To.Image.svg` is derived from the path inside the project, where path slashes are replaced with dots.
+The `ProjectName` part corresponds to the project's name where the SVG image is stored. `Path.To.Image.svg` is derived from the path inside the project, with path slashes replaced with dots.
 The path `Assets/colibri.svg` in the project `Svg.Skia.Forms.Sample` becomes `Svg.Skia.Forms.Sample.Assets.colibri.svg`.

 Examples: